spyderbat/spyctl/docs/tutorials/spyctl_basics.rst

 Initial Configuration
 =====================

-In this section you will learn how to configure Spyctl to enable it to pull information from the Spyderbat API across your entire organization.
-You must first create a |secret| and then use that |secret| to set a |context|.
+In this section you will learn how to configure Spyctl to enable data retrieval from across your entire organization.
+To do so, you must first create a |secret| and then use that |secret| to set a |context|.

 .. _create_a_secret: